Erioldoesdesign/Design_HOSS_PhD/ecosystem mapping Interviews/Participant-information-sheet.md

 **If I want to participate, what do I do?**

-You will first need to fill out a https://github.com/Erioldoesdesign/Design_HOSS_PhD/blob/main/consent-form.md

-You will need to schedule a time slot for the 1hr 30mins interview with Eriol Fox who will ensure that the time is in calendars and all the appropriate administration is completed.
+You will first need to fill out a [Consent Form](https://github.com/Erioldoesdesign/Design_HOSS_PhD/blob/main/ecosystem%20mapping%20Interviews/consent-form.md).
+Once that is complete and recieved by Eriol then you can proceed to schedule a time slot for the 1hr 30mins interview with Eriol Fox who will ensure that the time is in calendars and all the appropriate administration is completed.
+The interview will then be conducted where you will attend either online or in person (if COVID-19 restrictions allow) and then you may want to check any subsequent information is satisfactorily accurate and anonymised.
+There may be a follow up request for more information through the communication method that you are comfortable with which you can accept or decline.

 Yours sincerely,